Tonwalter888/YTLitePlusEXTRA_Tweak/README.md

 # YTweaks

-Adds a few extra options to the iOS YouTube app:
-- Fullscreen to Right
-- Fullscreen to Left
-- Disable floating Miniplayer
+Working features:
+- **Fullscreen to the right or left**: Locks fullscreen orientation.
+- **Disable floating miniplayer**: Restores the old miniplayer by disabling the floating miniplayer.
+- **Virtual fullscreen bezels**: Adds invisible touch-safe zones on black bars to prevent accidental taps and skips.

+Experimental:
+- **Hide AI Summaries**: Attempts to block/hide AI summaries below videos in the home feed.

-More settings may be added if I find them useful.
-Designed to work with a [fork of YTLite](https://github.com/fosterbarnes/YTLite) (also known as [YouTube Plus](https://github.com/dayanch96/YTLite)).
+More settings will most likely be added in the future.
+Designed to work with a [fork of YTLite](https://github.com/fosterbarnes/YTPlusYTweaks/) (also known as [YouTube Plus](https://github.com/dayanch96/YTLite)).

 ## Supported YouTube versions